 If you used two vehicles for business during the year, use a separate column in Sections A, C, and D for each vehicle.
-If you used more than two vehicles, attach a statement using the format in Sections A, C, and D.
+If you used more than two vehicles, complete and attach a second Form 2106, page 2.

 Line 11.
 Date placed in service is generally the date you first start using your vehicle.
 However, if you first start using your vehicle for personal use and later convert it to business use, the vehicle is treated as placed in service on the date you started using it for business.